andyhomecode/mac-se-monitor/README.md

 TODO: Use the breakout boards to move the dot clock to someplace else harmless, like one of the lesser color bits, and map it in the FPGA.

+pin 30 (or Pin 11 upside down) is the problem.

 Maaaybe I can toggle dual-use on?
 That might do something?

 ## Project Overview